yashmadan123/mslearn-openai/Instructions/Labs/01-get-started-azure-openai.md

 You can use the prompt and parameters to maximize the likelihood of generating the response you need.

-1. In the **Parameters** pane, set the following parameter values:
+1. In the **Configuration** pane select **Parameter** , set the following parameter values:
     - **Temperature**: 0
     - **Max response (Max number of tokens)**: 500

-2. Submit the following message
+2. Submit the following message in chat session

     ```
     Write three multiple choice questions based on the following text.